 You will not be graded on writing mechanics, but you will make an effort to write in a legible manner commensurate with a senior student in this Social Work program.
+The more descriptive you are, the more valuable your journal will be.
+However, do not write "the great American novel."
+Be direct and concise as possible!
+It would help if you had an entry for each day you are in the field.
+Your entries should be at least

-The more descriptive you are, the more useful your journal will be.
-However, do not write "the great American novel".
-Be direct and succinct as possible!
-You should have an entry for each day you are in the field.
-Your entries should be at least 3⁄4 of a page long per day spent at the internship site.
-The following questions are intended to guide your thinking and entries into your journal:
+3/4 of a page long per day spent at the internship site.
+The following questions are intended to guide your thinking and entries in your journal:

-- 1. Summarize the activities or tasks in which you participated during the week.
-Does this summary reflect tasks and goals established in your learning plan?
+- 1. Summarize the activities or tasks you participated in during the week.
+Does this summary reflect charges and goals established in your learning plan?
 Can you identify them? - 2.
-Select a social work skill (e.g. listening, observing, record keeping, interviewing, problem solving, confronting, facilitating a group) discussed in class.
+Select a social work skill (e.g., listening, observing, record keeping, interviewing, problem-solving, confronting, facilitating a group) discussed in class.
 Were you satisfied with your skill level?
 Explain. - 3.
 What happened during the day that was important?
 Challenging?
-Forced you to use creativity or judgment? - 4.
+Has it forced you to use creativity or judgment? - 4.
 What were your feelings about the day's events?
-Were there particularly strong emotions as a result of something someone said or did? - 5.
+Were there particularly strong emotions resulting from something someone said or did? - 5.
 What questions do you have unresolved about the day?
 About a client situation, agency policy, or a value dilemma - 6.
-What did you discover about yourself your strengths, weaknesses, skills, or personality?
+What did you discover about your strengths, weaknesses, skills, or personality?